Last updated: June 12, 2019

-Transparency International is celebrating its 25 years with the release of its annual Corruption Index.
-The index, which ranks 180 countries and territories by their perceived levels of public sector corruption according to experts and businesspeople, uses a scale of 0 to 100, where 0 is highly corrupt and 100 is very clean.
+Transparency International is celebrating its 25-year anniversary with the release of its annual Corruption Perceptions Index (CPI).
+The index, which ranks 180 countries and territories by their perceived levels of public-sector corruption according to experts and businesspeople, uses a scale of 0 to 100, where 0 is highly corrupt and 100 is very uncorrupt.
 More than two-thirds of countries score below 50 on this year’s CPI, with an average score of just 43.

-Western countries feature predominately at the top of the ranking of least corrupt country in the world.
-Its not to say there are not corruption in those country, but there is simply less.
-The majority of the best ranked countries are in Europe.
+Western countries feature predominately at the top of the ranking of least corrupt countries in the world.
+That’s not to say there is not corruption in those countries, but there is simply less.
+The majority of the best-ranked countries are in Europe.

-Denmark has been ranking as the least Corrupt for the past few years.
-Located in Norther Europe, Denmark is a small country known for its exceptional quality of life and efficient governing.
-Its known to be very safe and secure.
+Denmark has been ranking as the least corrupt country for the past few years.
+Located in Northern Europe, Denmark is a small country known for its exceptional quality of life and efficient governing.
+It is known to be very safe and secure.
 Those reasons and many more have made Denmark a desired destination.
 Its great economic environment has attracted many startup visa entrepreneurs from across the world.

 New Zealand #2